Our area is Europe’s largest certified Dark Sky Park.

 Saturday evenings from 8pm, mid-September to mid-March.
 Costs are a very reasonable £10 per adult and £5 per child – reduced rates for parties larger than one family.
 Children under 16 must be accompanied by an adult.
 Wrap up warm!

-Ian only comes to Burnfoot if guests want him to so pre-booking is essential - he can be contacted at firstname.lastname@example.org or telephone 01669 640 214 and its best to book in advance of your stay.
+Ian only comes to Burnfoot if guests want him to so pre-booking is essential – he can be contacted by email at email@example.com or telephone 01669 640 214 (home) / 07795 465748 (mobile) and it’s best to book in advance of your stay.